HamedAlemo/advanced-geo-python/_sources/docs/references.md

 1. The Unix Shell, Software Carpentry ([link](https://swcarpentry.github.io/shell-novice/index.html)).
 1. Introduction to Geospatial Raster and Vector Data with Python, Software Carpentry ([link](https://carpentries-incubator.github.io/geospatial-python/index.html)).
 1. Introduction to Conda for (Data) Scientists, The Carpentries Incubator([link](https://carpentries-incubator.github.io/introduction-to-conda-for-data-scientists/))
+1. In writing some chapters of this book, I have used [OpenAI's ChatGPT](https://chat.openai.com/) to generate the text.
+All of the content has been reviewed, revised and edited as needed to ensure accuracy.

 <p>&nbsp;</p>